 We expect our expenses to continue or increase in connection with our ongoing activities, particularly as we focus on marketing and sales of ContraPest.
-Further, continuing effects of the COVID-19 pandemic may delay the completion of field studies and achievement of sales, which will further increase our need for financing.
 In addition, we will continue to incur costs associated with operating as a public company.

 In particular, we expect to incur substantial and increased expenses as we: